Mo0l1/Case-Study/README.md

 <img width="500" alt="rides_by_time_of_day" src="https://github.com/user-attachments/assets/83c2c4c6-a773-4e55-8be6-e31c3791177f" />

-This association is also statistically significant and moderate in strength (Cramér's V = 0.159, p < 0.001), reinforcing the commuter vs. leisure hypothesis from a second angle.
+This association is also statistically significant and moderate in strength (Cramér's V = 0.159, p < 0.001), reinforcing the commuter vs. leisure theory from a second angle.

 ### 4. Rides by Month